TitusKI/CineFlix/README.md

 ## Technologies Used 💻

-CineFlix is built using the following technologies:
+CineFlix is powered by:

-- Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Flutter**: A versatile UI toolkit for building natively compiled applications across multiple platforms.
-- Dart: A programming language used for building Flutter applications.
+- **Dart**: The programming language behind Flutter's magic.

 ## Support 📧